OjembaRwandaLtd/digital-ocean-strapi/README.md

 ## Environment Variables

-Below are the environment variables used in this project, grouped by category and find `.env.example` file contains sample environment variables and serves as a reference for the required configuration.
+Below are the environment variables used in this project, grouped by category and find `.env.example` file which contains sample environment variables and serves as a reference for the required configuration.

 | Category                 | Variable              | Purpose                                        | How to Obtain / Notes                                                               |
 |--------------------------|-----------------------|------------------------------------------------|-------------------------------------------------------------------------------------|